kagisearch/kagi-docs/kagi/src/plans/plan-types.md

 ![Pay Per Use](media/pay_per_use.png)

-## Legacy Subscribers and Early Adopters
-For any existing subscribers and early adopters who are interested in how legacy accounts will be used and maintained please refer to the blog post [Updated to Kagi Search pricing](https://blog.kagi.com/update-kagi-search-pricing#existing).

 ## Why Tiered Pricing
 This tiered pricing system is easy to understand and ensures Kagi’s financial sustainability for the future so that we can continue to provide you with the tools to own your search expeirence as we puruse our mission to humanize the web.